-KCC employees have the opportunity to apply for an Educational Initiative Grant through the KCC Foundation.
+KCC employees have the opportunity to apply for a Program Initiative Grant through the KCC Foundation.
 These grants are awarded yearly based on innovative concepts, the grant’s ability to directly impact students and the connection between the College and Foundation missions.
-Applicants must be employees of KCC and submit an Educational Initiative Grant Application, which is available through the link and in the Foundation office.
+Applicants must be employees of KCC and submit a Program Initiative Grant Application, which is available through the link and in the Foundation office.
 Deadlines are communicated as grant money is available.

 College projects supported by the KCC Foundation in 2015-2016: